AguaClara/Textbook/Rapid_Mix/RM_Derivations.rst

 .. math:: \varepsilon_{wall} = \left( \frac{6 \bar v}{S}\right)^2 \nu

-Head loss due to shear on the plates is obtained from a force balance on a control volume between two parallel plates.
+Head loss due to shear on the plates is obtained from a force balance on a control volume between two parallel plates as shown in :numref:`Parallel_Plate_schematic`.

-Figure x.
-A fluid flowing between parallel plates from left to right due to a pressure gradient results in wall shear.

-A force balance gives
+A force balance on a control volume gives

 .. math:: 2 \tau L W = -\Delta P W S